 The Beginning College Survey of Student Engagement (BCSSE) collects data about first year college student's high school academic and co-curricular experiences, in addition to their expectations for engagement during the first year of college.
 The BCSSE has been used in addition to the National Survey of Student Engagement since 2007 at 4 year colleges and institutions around the country.
-2008 was the first year of administration for the BCSSE at TAMU-CC.
-The BCSSE is designed to be paired with the NSSE administration at the end of the student's first year, so that comparisons can be made between expectations and actual experiences.
+2010 was the second administration for the BCSSE at TAMUCC.
+The BCSSE is designed to be paired with the NSSE results at the end of the student's first year, so that comparisons can be made between expectations and actual experiences.
 What is NSSE?

-The National Survey of Student Engagement (NSSE), which is a is a surveying project that began from a generous grant provided by Pew Charitable Trusts, and is sustained by institutional participation fees, has been collecting data from students at 4 year colleges and institutions around the country since 2000, with 643 institutions participating in the spring 2009 survey.

-The design of the survey is aimed at collecting data relevant to the undergraduate student experience and participation in academics and extra-curricular activities.
+The National Survey of Student Engagement (NSSE), which is a is a surveying project that began from a generous grant provided by Pew Charitable Trusts, and is sustained by institutional participation fees, has been collecting data from students at 4 year colleges and institutions around the country since 2000, with 751 institutions participating in the spring 2011 survey.
+The design of the survey is aimed at collecting data relevant to the undergraduate student experience and participation in academics and extracurricular activities.
+Survey Administrations The BCSSE survey instrument was administered at TAMUCC in first year seminar courses (UCCP) during the first week and a half of the Fall 2010 semester (August 25th - September 1st, 2010).

-Survey Administrations

-The BCSSE survey instrument was administered at TAMU-CC in first year seminar courses (UCCP) during the first week and a half of the Fall 2008 semester (August 28th - September 5th, 2008).
 UCCP courses were randomly selected, and the surveys were distributed and picked up during the class periods.
-1,200 surveys were distributed, and 93% of the surveys were completed (n=1,119).
+1,413 surveys were distributed, and 91% of the surveys were completed (n=1,284).
 NSSE sampling procedures required sending the survey to freshman and senior students via email.
-The online survey was available for students from the initial invitation on February 9th through June 1st, 2009.
-As per NSSE random sampling procedures, TAMU-CC invited 1,246 freshman and 1,574 seniors to participate in the survey.
-22% of contacted students (n=625) completed the survey.
+The online survey was available for students from the initial invitation on February 2nd through June 1, 2011.
+TAMUCC invited 1,381 Freshmen and 1,595 seniors to participate in the online survey via email.
+13% of contacted students (n= 399) completed the survey and (n= 186) were first year students.
+At TAMUCC, there were n=140 first year students who completed both the BCSSE and NSSE surveys.
+NOTE: Frequencies are rounded to the nearest whole number.
+Therefore, totals may not equal 100%.
+There were 23 items that were similar or identical in the Fall 2010 BCSSE and Spring 2011 NSSE survey instruments.
+These questions were designed to provide cross sectional data between expectations of first year students and/or their high school engagement, and their actual end of year engagement.
+This report illustrates the cross sectional results of these matched items.

+BCSSE/NSSE Findings

+First year TAMUCC students found that they engaged in the following behaviors LESS frequently than BOTH high school and their initial expectations about college: Asking questions in class/contributing to class discussions Making class presentations Discussing grades or assignments with an instructor Work with other students on projects during class Discussing ideas from class or coursework with instructor outside of class Working for pay First year TAMUCC students found that they engaged in the following behaviors MORE frequently than they did in high school but LESS than their initial expectations about college: Working with classmates on projects outside of class Having serious discussions with students of a different race or ethnicity Discussing ideas from coursework/classes with others outside of class Having serious discussions with students with different political, religious, or personal values

-TAMU-CC BCSSE/NSSE Combined Reporting
+BCSSE/NSSE Findings